 Through our EV Chargepoint Installation Service, we are supporting both business and domestic customers to move from petrol and diesel vehicles to cleaner, more sustainable electric vehicles.
-And with our smart metering services, we're helping customers reduce their consumption and understand their usage.
+And with our smart metering services, we're helping

+Since its launch in 2020, our Pure Green customers reduce their consumption and understand their usage.